Oxford-AstraZeneca vaccine provides ‘minimal’ protection against virus variant from South Africa, study finds

 The variant first identified in South Africa, known as B.1.351, appears to be more transmissible and has subtle but important changes to its telltale spike protein, which the virus uses to attach to and then enter human host cells.

-Thousands of new variants are circling the planet, but only a few rise to the level of “variants of concern” because they are more transmissible, more lethal or suspected of being able to dodge the antibodies produced by vaccination.
+Thousands of new variants are circling the planet, but only a few rise to the level of “variants of concern,” because they are more transmissible, more lethal or suspected of being able to dodge the antibodies produced by vaccination.

 The research from South Africa, announced in a news release from Oxford University, did not contain a lot of data, leaving scientists not involved in the study unsure what to conclude and awaiting a detailed preprint or publication in a scientific journal.

-According to the news release, the study was conducted by the University of the Witwatersrand and Oxford in South Africa and examined adults between ages 18 and 64 from June 24 to Nov.
-9, 2020, across seven sites.
-Half of the participants got at least one dose of the Oxford vaccine and half received at least one dose of a placebo.
+According to the news release, the study was conducted by the University of the Witwatersrand and Oxford in South Africa and examined adults between the ages of 18 and 64 from June 24 to Nov.
+9 across seven sites.
+Half of the participants got at least one dose of the Oxford vaccine, and half received at least one dose of a placebo.

-The median age of the participants was 31, so the researchers could not produce statistically robust conclusions about whether the vaccine protected against severe covid-19, hospitalizations and deaths, because so few young adults get severe illness, and the number of participants in the study was small.
+The median age of the participants was 31, so the researchers could not produce statistically robust conclusions about whether the vaccine protected against severe covid-19 cases, hospitalizations and deaths, because so few young adults get severe illness, and the number of participants in the study was small.

 Still, the Oxford team stressed that their vaccine had “high efficacy against the original coronavirus strain” — but “minimal protection” against mild disease from the variant in South Africa.